drdaemos/xc5-docs/en/webinars_and_video_tutorials/webinar_4_-_11_nov_2014_-_basic_principles_of_cms_integration.md

     echo $product->getName();
     {% endraw %}{% endhighlight %}

-    _More information about pulling data from database is {% link "here" ref_KnAVgqwp %}._
+    _More information about pulling data from database is {% link "here" ref_c8as4Qfi %}._

 The same way you can use absolutely all public methods of X-Cart in your scripts: create and update objects, get data out of these objects.